If you run an ethically-minded business, it makes sense to bank with a provider that shares your values.

 Unity has also partnered with Lloyds Bank (a ‘Big Five’ bank that doesn’t have such squeaky clean sustainability credentials) to offer a Unity Corporate MultiPay Card – a charge card that is subject to credit approval.

 The bank offers three business current accounts, according to annual turnover.
-There is a monthly fee of £6 (charged quarterly) and the minimum opening deposit is £500.
+There is a monthly fee starting at £6 (charged quarterly) and the minimum opening deposit is £500.
 A full list of other fees is here.

 The Cumberland is a building society based in Cumbria.
 It offers business current accounts to customers living in Cumbria, South West Scotland, West Northumberland and North Lancashire.
 It has two business account options, depending on your type of business and the value of your daily transactions.
 Its business banking calculator will help you work out which one is best for you.